 Information on how to get copies of books is below.

-The first book we have selected for the Palestine Reading Circle, which we’ll meet to discuss in November, is:
+The first book we have selected for the Palestine Reading Circle, which we’ll meet to discuss on November 13, is:

 Stretching over decades, encompassing bombing campaigns, ceasefires and mass exoduses, The Last Earth tells the story of modern Palestine through the memories of those who have survived it.